CrashOverride85/zc95/docs/Build.md

 ### Self calibration notes
 The purpose of the self calibration is to figure out exactly when the P-channel MOSFET for each channel starts to switch on, as this can vary slightly due to variances between parts, etc. It also serves as a basic self-test.

-This probably needs a brief explanation about how the output board is working.
+This probably needs a brief explanation about how the output stage is working.
 The two n-channel MOSFETs per chanel are used to generate +ve/-ve pulses (in the range of 10-255 microseconds).
 In normal operation, only one is switched on at once, but during calibration both are switched on so that there is little/no estim output.

 The P-channel MOSFET is connected to the DAC via an op-amp, and is used to set the output power.
 With the maximum DAC value (4096) the MOSFET will (should) be fully OFF, and at 0 fully ON (i.e. maximum power).